News Releases and Announcements

 On October 10, 2024, Heritage Trust of Nova Scotia will be represented as Intervenor in a Nova Scotia Court of Appeal hearing connected to the heritage registration of 1254 Edward Street.
 The outcome of this case could, potentially, prevent all future third-party heritage registrations and further imperil heritage structures throughout Nova Scotia.

-HTNS Surveys Candidates on Their Position on Heritage
+HTNS Surveys HRM Municipal Election Candidates on Their Position on Heritage

 This month’s municipal elections give those of us who value built heritage the opportunity to elect representatives who understand the importance of built heritage and who are committed to protecting it.
 Before you cast your ballot, we hope you will take the time to find out what your local candidates’ positions are on built heritage.